Kreata/firemail/README.md

 # E-mail modules for FirefoxOS

-*well, currenlty only SMTP client, but that's something as well*
+*SMTP client currently only, but that's something as well*

 ## Running the tests